Jing-L97/target_neuron_ablation/README.md

 ## Ablation Experiments

-The `ablations/` folder contains code for performing neuron ablation experiments to identify entropy and token frequency neurons.
+The `scripts/ablations/` folder contains code for performing neuron ablation experiments to identify token frequency neurons.
 We use Hydra for parameter configuration.
-The config files are available in ablations/config/.
-These scripts should be executed from the `ablations` folder.
+The config files are available in `experiments/config/`

-- `run_and_store_ablation_results.py`: Runs mean ablations to quantify the total vs direct effect for entropy neurons.
-- `run_and_store_unigram_results.py`: Runs mean ablations to quantify the total vs direct effect for token frequency neurons.
+- `ablate_unigram.py`: Runs mean ablations to quantify the total vs direct effect for token frequency neurons.
+- `analyze_unigram.py`: Select the token frequency neurons based on the mediation effect and KL divergence.
+- `scale_neuron/`: Analyze null space of common tokens and the neuron scaling effect

+## Metric
+The `scripts/surprisal/` folder contains code for computing the target surprisal-based metrics.
-- `load_results.py` and `load_unigram_results.py`: For visualizing the results of the mean ablation experiments.
+- `prepare_context.py`: Extract the target context of the given  word list
-- `datasets/`: Contains `.npy` files with token counts for OpenWebText and The Pile, used to compute the token frequency distribution.
+- `compute_surprisal.py`: Compute surprisal conditioned on the given text, across differnt training steps.

 ## Citing this Work
 If you find this work useful in your research, please consider citing our paper: